kcech/sentilo-docs-test/docs/setup.rst

 .. note::

-   Please keep in mind that data defined in the previous file contains default passwords and tokens (which are recommended for run Sentilo in a test environment).
-In order to avoid compromissing your platform, we recommend to change them before installing Sentilo in a production environment.
+   The file init_data.js contains default passwords and tokens (which are ok for run Sentilo in a test environment).
+In order to avoid compromising your platform, we recommend to change them before installing Sentilo in a production environment.

-After change their values in the *init_data.js* and load them on MongoDB, and before compiling and building Sentilo, you will have to modify the following properties:
+If you change default values in the *init_data.js* and load them to MongoDB, you will have to modify the following properties before compiling and building Sentilo,

 .. code:: properties

    rest.client.identity.key=c956c302086a042dd0426b4e62652273e05a6ce74d0b77f8b5602e0811025066
    catalog.rest.credentials=platform_user:sentilo

-configured in the following files:
+These properties are in following files:

 ::